Subject list :

 Remember, most people do not need a big “high gain” aerial.

 Finally we have the aerials Group.
 Historically most ranges of aerial have been available in all the major groups and wideband but there is now a trend by some manufacturers and suppliers to only deal in widebands.
 One reason includes the fact that more transmitters needed a wideband for the "digital switchover", but just as importantly (for them) is the fact that it’s much easier to manufacture just one aerial group.
 Even more significantly it’s far easier to sell just widebands rather than have to go into all the complexities of which transmitter the customer is on and which group would be a suitable choice etc. The downside, as we have seen, is that widebands have inferior performance because they are a design compromise, basically their "gain" (the amount of signal they pick up) is lower, particularly for the A group.
-Ironically in 2013 wideband aerials became technically obsolete, and will become even more so from 2020 when the K group will become the new "wideband" !
+Ironically in 2013 wideband aerials became technically obsolete, and will become even more so from 2022 when, indisputably, the K group will become the new "wideband" !

 Also see history of the aerial groups